Group Health Insurance: How to Demystify Room Rent and ICU Limits?

 The final claim amount would be deducted in the same proportion which the customer would exceed while taking the room at the time of hospitalization.

+While the listed example oversimplifies the billing procedure, the fact that all of your bill are charged based on the room you opt for, remains a fact.
 Hence, it is very important to make sure that you stick to your room rent limit mentioned in the group health insurance plan.

-No room rent limit plans:
+No room rent/ ICU limit plans

 There are certain group health insurance plans in the market that offer no room rent limit and no ICU limits which can be considered by the customer at the time of purchasing the health insurance policy.

-Why is Room Rent Important?
+Why is Room Rent Important in a Group Health Insurance policy?

 For example: For a room that costs ₹ 2000 per day, the doctor’s consultation would be ₹ 1000, whereas for a room that costs ₹ 4000 per day, the doctor’s consultation would be ₹ 2000-3000 and this is where the insurance company deducts the overall claim payable to the insured as the insured is spending more than the agreed limit.

-Think of it as the service provided by the hotels for different category rooms, rooms with higher costs would have luxury service whereas rooms with lower costs would have normal service.
+You could think of it as the service provided by the hotels for different category rooms, rooms with higher costs would have luxury service whereas rooms with lower costs would have normal service.

 The room rent limit is very important as it reduces the premium to be paid by the insured and at the same time decides the final claim amount.